SofGyulambaryan/Migrating-to-Cloud-Using-Kubernetes/README.md

     python               3.6     05sob8636w3f    6 weeks ago       153 MB
    ```

-6. Next we will put the image into the registry
+6. Next, we will put the image into the registry.